 Pensions are not paid out automatically.
-That means that you have to apply for your pension before you retire.
+That means that you have to claim your pension before you retire.

 There is a separate application form for each pension benefit.
-You should apply for your pension approximately two months before you want to retire.
-You can apply for an old-age, disability or survivors’ pension from both the earnings-related and the national pension systems on the same form.
+You should claim your pension approximately two months before you want to retire.
+You can claim an old-age, disability or survivors’ pension from both the earnings-related and the national pension systems using the same form.

-If you have earned a pension in a foreign country, you can apply for that pension on the same form as you apply for your Finnish pension.
-Fill out Appendix U (with information on your work and living abroad) and attach it to your application.
+If you have earned a pension in a foreign country, you can claim that pension on the same form as you claim your Finnish pension.
+Fill out Appendix U (with information on your work and living abroad) and attach it to your claim.

 Claim your pension online